Azure/api-management-policy-snippets/examples/oauth-proxy/readme.md

-# OAuth Proxy APIm policies
+# OAuth Proxy Azure API Management policies

 The policies in this folder provide support for an OAuth Proxy similar that works in a similar way to App Service Authentication.

 The 4 policies fulfill different parts of the flow.
-I recommend setting up an API called 'oauth' in your APIm, and having 2 operations off it, both unauthenticated.
+I recommend setting up an API called 'oauth' in your Azure API Management, and having two unauthenticated operations on it.

 ### Required Named Values